Quernest/mui-modal-provider/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import ModalProvider, { useModal } from 'mui-modal-provider';
-import Dialog, { DialogProps } from '@material-ui/core/Dialog';
+import Dialog, { DialogProps } from '@mui/material/Dialog';
-import DialogTitle from '@material-ui/core/DialogTitle';
+import DialogTitle from '@mui/material/DialogTitle';
-import Button from '@material-ui/core/Button';
+import Button from '@mui/material/Button';

 type Props = DialogProps & {
-  title: string;
+  title: string,
 };

 // ✔️ create the dialog you want to use